Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 • Awards that your store has received

 All those elements have one thing in common, which is that you can use them to build trust with new customers.
 A lot of users might be wary about making purchases from stores that they don’t know.
-By including trust symbols on your WooCommerce homepage, you send a clear signal that tells them your store is one of the good ones.
+By featuring trust symbols, your WooCommerce homepage signals reliability.

 Trust symbol examples

 The best place to include trust symbols is at the bottom of your WooCommerce homepage.
-That way, users that are still on the fence will see the elements and it can help them decide whether to stay or not.
+That way, users who are still on the fence will see the elements, and it can help them decide whether to stay or not.

 That’s why one of the best things that you can do to increase engagement on your store is to add a Frequently Asked Questions (FAQ) section to your WooCommerce homepage: